 You will not see any increase in resource usage when you launch the 2nd app or any number of app.
 Once you close all the Universal Metro app, the resource usage will again decrease to 20-40 MB.
 If Runtime Broker is not behaving like this and using more resources all the time, then you need to make some changes to make it work properly.

 Control High CPU usage of Runtime Broker Windows 10 and 8.

 When running in the background, it uses 0% of CPU, and when you launch a Metro app, it spikes near to 20-30%.
 After some time settle back to 0%.
 This the usual behavior of Runtime broker but if it is not working like this, then you need to fix it.
 If you see continues CPU usages of 20-30% then it is not functioning properly.
 A small fix will be to disable all the background Metro apps.
-If any Metro app is not running, and then also you seeing a spike in usage the follow bellow steps.
+If any Metro app is not running, and then also you see a spike in usage the follow below steps.

 Windows 10 shows some occasional Notifications and tips, tricks.
 In some cases, these notifications act as Universal Metro app and increase the CPU usage.
 The good thing is that you can easily disable it and solve the problem.

 Go to Settings > System > Notifications & Actions, and now you need to turn off the notification option.

 If it is misbehaving for the first time, then you can start Killing it.
 Just go to Task manager and find Run time broker.
 Right-click on it and choose ” End Task.”
 Restart your computer after this, and your system should start behaving correctly.